-Amy M. Ross is the Chief Practice Officer for the Litigation Business Unit, the former Partner-in-Charge of the San Francisco office and a member of the Securities Litigation, Investigations and Enforcement Group.
+Amy M. Ross is the Chief Practice Officer for the Strategic Advisory & Government Enforcement Business Unit and the firm's Securities Litigation Group.
+She is the former Partner-in-Charge of the San Francisco office and a member of the Securities Litigation, Investigations and Enforcement Group.

-As Chief Practice Officer of the Litigation Business Unit, which encompasses nearly 450 lawyers globally, Amy advises on the strategic planning, operation and management of the business unit.
-Her responsibilities include oversight of the unit's financial performance, business planning and execution, and lawyer recruiting.
+As Chief Practice Officer of the Strategic Advisory & Government Enforcement Business Unit, which encompasses attorneys with litigation, regulatory, transactional and legislative policy backgrounds in 18 Orrick global markets, Amy advises on the strategic planning, operation and management of the Unit.
+Her responsibilities include oversight of the Unit's financial performance, advancement of the Unit’s strategic initiatives, business planning and execution.

-She has represented the following companies and/or individuals associated with the following companies: McKesson Corporation, Walmart, Brocade Communications Systems, Inc., Intel Corporation, Olympus Corporation and Autodesk, Inc.
+Amy has represented the following companies and/or individuals associated with the following companies: McKesson Corporation, Brocade Communications Systems, Inc., Olympus Corporation and Autodesk, Inc.

 This week, the United State Supreme Court finally resolved a circuit split and unanimously held that SEC actions seeking to disgorge ill-gotten gains are subject to a five-year statute of limitations on civil fines, penalties or forfeitures under 28 U.S.C. § 2462.
 This decision is expected to dramatically reduce the SEC’s ability to collect disgorgement in enforcement actions.